AdobeDocs/commerce-testing/src/pages/functional-testing-framework/backward-incompatible-changes.md

 **Details**:

-The `helper` allows test writers to solve advanced requirements beyond what MFTF offers out of the box.
+The `helper` allows test writers to solve advanced requirements beyond what the framework offers out of the box.
 See [custom-helpers](custom-helpers.md) for more information on usage.

 Here is an example of using `helper` in place of `executeSelenium` to achieve same workflow.